Measuring the Ejecta Velocities of Type Ia Supernovae from the Pan-STARRS1 Medium Deep Survey: Discussion

-We next examine the \vsiii\ distribution for SNe at higher redshift.
-The high-$z$ sample studied here is essentially the same as that in Section~\ref{sec:vsi-evolution} (from the PS1-MDS, SDSS, and SNLS).
+We next examine the \vsiii\ distribution for high-$z$ SNe~Ia.
+The high-$z$ sample studied here is the same as that studied in Section~\ref{sec:vsi-evolution} (from the PS1-MDS, SDSS, and SNLS).
 The result is shown in the right panel of Fig.~\ref{population}.
-In contrast to the low-$z$ sample, the bimodal distribution fails to provide a reasonable fit to our high-$z$ sample (thus we only present the unimodal fit in the figure).
+In contrast to the low-$z$ sample, we find the bimodal distribution fails to provide a reasonable fit to our high-$z$ sample (we therefore only present the unimodal fit in the figure).
 An AICc of 1198 and 1199 is calculated for unimodal fit and bimodal fit, respectively.
 This indicates that the bimodal distribution is not favored over the unimodal distribution.
 A mean $\vsiii=10900\pm1100$\,\kms\ is determined from the unimodal fit.

-It is unclear if the difference of \vsiii\ distributions between the low-$z$ and high-$z$ samples is real or due to the relatively small size of the current high-$z$ sample.
-If it is real, our result may imply a potential change in demographics of SN~Ia populations with redshift, which is in line with the trend we find in Section~\ref{sec:vsi-evolution}.
+It is unclear if the difference in \vsiii\ distributions between the low-$z$ and high-$z$ samples is due to the relatively small size of the current high-$z$ sample.
 It is also worth noting that the conventional criterion to separate the HV and NV SNe~Ia (i.e., $\vsiii\sim12000$\,\kms) cannot separate the two velocity groups unambiguously.
 There is a substantial overlap in the velocity space between group-I and group-II SNe.
 From the bimodal fit of our low-$z$ sample, there is 3.5\% of SNe in group-I that are classified as HV SN~Ia and 52.5\% of SNe in group-II that are classified as NV SNe~Ia.
 Studies on each individual group of SNe using this velocity criterion would unavoidably suffer some contamination from the other group.
-It may be possible that the difference in redshift distributions becomes more significant if we can split the sample into group-I and group-II unambiguously, rather than using the conventional NV and HV subgroups.
-Additional parameters (carbon features, host-galaxy properties, etc.) would be helpful to break the degeneracy in velocity space.
+Including additional parameters (such as carbon and nebular spectral features) could be helpful in breaking the degeneracy in velocity space.